-I would like to use the EVA sensor, but the manual states that it requires the Command View to be installed on the probe client.
+I would like to use the Enterprise Virtual Array sensor, but the manual states that it requires the Command View to be installed on the probe client.
 Is this really necessary?

 Do I really have to install the whole Command View on the probe to use the EVA sensor?